We respect your concerns about privacy and data security. This policy applies to (1) our job candidates, (2) our

 We maintain administrative, technical and physical safeguards designed to protect the personal information you provide against accidental, unlawful or unauthorised destruction, loss, alteration, access, disclosure or use.

-For your convenience and information, our websites may provide links to third- party sites, apps and services that may be operated by companies not affiliated with TXM Group.
+For your convenience and information, our websites may provide links to third- party sites, apps and services that may be operated by companies not affiliated with us.
 These companies may have their own privacy notices or policies, which we strongly suggest you review.
-We are not responsible for the privacy practices of any non-TXM Group sites or services.
+We are not responsible for the data protection practices of any third-party site or service.

-TXM Group has outsourced its Data Protection Officer (DPO) responsibilities to Ametros Group, a consultancy that provides practitioner led GDPR advisory services to UK based organisations.
+We have appointed Ametros Group as our official Data Protection Officer (DPO), an outsourced consultancy firm that provides practitioner led GDPR advisory services.
 Contact details for our DPO are as follows: